Abd997/todo-list/README.md

 # About the project
 A todo-list app made in React using material-ui/core for consistent and beautiful UI.
 Also uses redux for persistance storage.
-This is a clone project made for practise
+Project made for practise.

 ![Working app](./app_images/working.png)